Freddy and Simon the Dictator: Plot summary

-xt to the farm is used for political meetings.
+The local rabbits have been much help to the Bean animals, so it is a surprise that some are vandalizing and stealing.
+Confronted, instead of apologizing, a rabbit criticizes Mrs. Bean, then gives ridiculous evidence that her husband was eaten by the Beans.
+Freddy and Jinx the cat investigate, discovering that the Grimby house in the woods next to the farm is used for political meetings.
 The speaker, inside a mechanical man that amplifies and distorts his voice, encourages the animal assembly to be "free" of humans.
 Freddy guesses their foe Mr. Garble is behind it.
 The A.B.I.
 (Animal Bureau of Investigation) is alerted to watch.

 Freddy’s friend Mr. Camphor is asked to run for governor.
 This does not suit him ("I could sound like a fine governor, if I didn’t have to do any governing." p.
 32).
 Camphor asks Freddy to visit the political meeting at his mansion, to say bad things about Camphor’s suitability.
 The pig, in his disguise as Dr. Hopper, invents faults, including that Camphor giggles in church and during speeches.
 But the political committee manages to see the bright side of these faults.

 Money was stolen, and Mr. Bean’s handkerchief found at the crime scene.
 Since Mr. Bean’s laundry was stolen by rabbits, Freddy suspects a plot to organize animals against humans, telling lies that might be eventually believed.
 Miss Anguish, Camphor’s sister, is one of the guests.
 Her thinking is spacey, but it may be an act.
 She states that Freddy is a Hollywood film director.
 (So now Freddy is dealing with three odd sorts of thinking at once.)

 Freddy tries convincing the committee again that Camphor is an unsuitable candidate: He proposes that all animals be given the right to vote!
 While the committee is deliberating, Freddy investigates the money theft.